 The left side of the Scheduler screen is a textual description, while the right side is a graphic representation (Gantt chart) of the production schedule.

-Click and drag on the vertical lines in the table to increase and decrease the width of a column.
+Click and drag on the vertical lines in the table to increase and decrease column widths.

 Menu Options